 Festival appearances include Cambridge Folk Festival, Bestival, Acoustic Festival of Britain among many others.
 In 2017 the band embarked on a tour of CHINA as part of the Nanjing International Jazz and World Music Festival.
 The band have been main support for the likes of Eddi Reader, The Wonderstuff, Lucy Rose, The Shires, Phil Beer (Show of Hands), Ward Thomas and many more.
 Fred's House can often be heard on BBC 6Music, Amazing Radio, BBC Radio Wales, and local BBC stations across the UK as well as having been invited to perform live for BBC Introducing and Radio 2 DJ Bob Harris' Under the Apple Tree sessions.

 Fronting the band is Vikki Gavin, a classically trained vocalist, who started the band with former member and singer-songwriter Griff Jameson when they met in 2008.
 The pair did a summer season in the Algarve and spent their spare time songwriting and getting a tan.
 Fred’s House was born when the pair moved to Cambridge in 2010 and joined forces with their funky dancing bassist Gafyn Jameson (Griff's brother) and songwriter and guitarist Lachlan Golder.
 Then later in 2013 Cambridge legend Paul Richards, aka 'The Happiest Drummer', completed the lineup.
 Band politics and relationship breakdowns lead to Griff leaving the band after 8 years and now he is pursuing his acoustic duo project - Elizabeth and Jameson.

 2019 sees a fresh new sound and approach for the band, new member Prue Suckling will also be joining for many of their shows on violin and vocals as well as Vix playing some keys.
-Fred’s House are excited to be going in a different direction and busy writing new material to be released in the near future.
+Fred’s House are excited to be going in a different direction and are busy writing new material to be released in the near future.